 This is a light-hearted talk showing some rather strange Sussex places and people.
 You will learn about the Zulu Hole, Pyramids, Stuffed kittens and Toad in the Hole and many more examples of old and new Sussex quirkiness!

 Sussex in the Great War

 Sussex has been on the front line of various conflicts but during the Great War the county was the venue of military camps, hospitals and air-bases.
 The talk focuses on the impact of the war to the people of Sussex, both the hardships suffered and the huge loss of life which all but one Sussex village suffered.
 I also mention the black soldiers and conscientious objectors who found themselves in Sussex.

-I am the Chairman of the Local History Society and regularly conduct tours around this beautiful village.
+I am a former Chairman of the Local History Society and regularly conduct tours around this beautiful village.
 But, if you want to stay in the dry I can provide an illustrated version of the tour showing some old views too.

 What to see in a Sussex Church

 I enjoy visiting churches and have toured Sussex photographing some of the quirky aspects of the buildings.
 The talk is well illustrated with details of the churches and some of the traditions associated with our country churches such as beating the bounds and church clipping.

 A general history of Seaford from 60,000million years BC to the present day!
 There have been “nine ages” of Seaford History and Kevin gives an overview of each age along with introducing a local person from that time.
 I also have a number of special talks about the history of Seaford, these include “Seaford Schools” – “The Famous People of Seaford” “Seaford Museum” “A Military History of Seaford” and presentations about the “Crypt” and “St Leonard’s Parish Church” ask for details or any specific subject about the town you would like me to talk about.

 I have a number of other well-illustrated talks including – contact me for details…